abrosua/tfjs-spoof-detection/README.md

 ## Contents

 This demo shows how to use the Blazeface model to detect faces in a video stream.
-Then the face image(s) will be cropped and parsed to the classification model
+Then the face image(s) will be cropped and parsed to the classification model.
+The model development repo is available [here](https://github.com/abrosua/face-anti-spoofing).

 ## Setup